fenderglass/Flye/docs/USAGE.md

 * `assembly.fasta` - Final assembly.
 Contains contigs and possibly scaffolds (see below).
 * `assembly_graph.{gfa|gv}` - Final repeat graph.
-Note that the edge sequences might be different (shorter) than contig sequences, because contigs migh include multiple graph edges (see below).
+Note that the edge sequences might be different (shorter) than contig sequences, because contigs might include multiple graph edges (see below).
 * `assembly_info.txt` - Extra information about contigs (such as length or coverage).